 Another of my housemates, Mary, aged 50, got married.
 The community had a few conniptions about this; Mary said it was like having many parents telling her what she should and should not do.
-Eventually they found a way to support Mary and her husband when they moved into an that isn't a home - a place without a welcome.
+Eventually they found a way to support Mary and her husband when they moved into an apartment after their marriage.